hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 - We might need to have an extra message to inform Prover about revocation of his credential.
 - It is a common practise when the change of some attributes in credential we revoke the old credential and issue a new one.
 It might be useful to have in Credential Offer message to have at least some connection between revocation and new offer.
 - We might need some explicit documentation for nested `@type` fields.
+- We need to provide a way to ask for some payment with Credential Offer and send payment receipt with Credential Request.
+It may be described generically in separate HIPE and this HIPE will be updated.